 The kits have been revamped to make them lighter, and only items needed for more serious cuts and grazes and emergency situations will be carried.
 Please inform Hazel if any item has been used so that the kit can be replenished.

 Any leaders using their own kits must carry one that is comparable to the club kits.

 Please do not peel off the name labels as it helps to show who has returned the maps.
 Please leave them at the front of the coach with the first aid kits.
 Thanks

-We are looking to recruit quite a few new members so if you know anyone who might like to join us please ask them to try us out and book on a walk with our new booking officer Evelyn via the website.
+We are looking to recruit quite a few new members so if you know anyone who might like to join us please ask them to try us out and book on a walk with our new booking officer Evelyn.
+Email via the contacts page.